sanyaade-fintechnology/Point-Pay-SDK-iOS/README.md

 ```

 ##### MFi Program Authorization
 Before submitting your iOS app to iTunes, Apple requires registration of all iOS apps that communicate with approved MFi devices.
-This registration process officially associates your app with the card reader and can be performed by payleven.
-Once your app (bundle ID) has been registered, future app versions do not require additional registrations.
+This registration process officially associates your app with the payleven card reader and can be performed by payleven.
+Once your app (bundle ID) has been registered, future app versions will not require additional registrations.
 Please contact developer@payleven.com for help with your submission.

 ##### Bluetooth pairing
-Before proceeding with the integration and testing make sure you have paired the card reader in the bluetooth settings on your iOS device.
+Before proceeding with the integration and testing, make sure you have paired the card reader in the bluetooth settings on your iOS device.
  1. Make sure the device is charged and turned on.
  2. Press '0' key on the card reader for 5 sec and make sure the card reader has entered the pairing mode (there will be a corresponding sign on the screen).
  3. Go to the bluetooth settings of your iOS device and turn on bluetooth.
- 4. Select the discovered payleven card reader and follow the instructions on both devices to finish the pairing process.
+ 4. Select the "discovered" payleven card reader and follow the instructions on both devices to finish the pairing process.

 ### Getting started
 #### Authenticate your app
-Use API key received from payleven together with your payleven merchant account to authenticate your app.
+Use the API key received from payleven, together with your payleven merchant account (email address & password) to authenticate your app.
 Hint: Check out our Sample Demo to see how you can easily observe the Login State using KVO.

 #### The manager Objective-C
 The object manager in our sample app provides a unified interface to a set of interfaces in a subsystem.
-It is a semi-facade system interface that makes easier to use.
-It contains many objects as well as our PLVPayleven object which is allocated on the first time a message is sent to self.manager.payleven.
+It is a semi-facade system interface that makes it easier to use.
+It contains many objects, along with the PLVPayleven object, which is allocated on the first time a message is sent to self.manager.payleven.

 #### Lazy initialization Objective-C
 ```objective-c